-The Clown Doctors meet so many children and families every week and yet as Dr Lulu McDoo explained at the recent Clown Doctors 10 year anniversary event – the doctors carry all of those moments with them….
+The Clown Doctors meet so many children and families every week and yet as Dr Lulu McDoo explained the doctors carry all of those moments with them….

 “The small people with shiny eyes and the world on their shoulders who allow us in, and for that instant the world is lighter.
 Brighter.
 Possible.
 Not only for them but for us too.
 The work humbles us and enriches us.
 I always say that it helps my blood flow and my heart beat.”